EU talks tough on Turkey, but arms sales go on

 EU arms to Turkey

-The controversy is bigger than Germany alone, with EU records showing that member states issued €2.8bn of arms licences to Turkey in 2017.
+Meanwhile, the controversy is bigger than Germany alone, with EU records showing that member states issued €2.8bn of arms licences to Turkey in 2017.

+The figure went up from €2.3bn in 2016, the year of the failed coup, and was higher than the €2.6bn recorded in 2015 in sign that Turkey's internal events had no impact on EU decisions.

-Spain led the way with almost a billion euros of licences for aircraft equipment.
+Spain led the way with almost a billion euros of licences for aircraft equipment in 2017.

 France issued permits worth €736m for mostly military vehicles and electronics, but €7m went on equipment including "riot control agents" despite Erdogan's sweeping repressions.